17ricky17/17ricky17/README.md

 - 📊 Implementation of SIEM systems for centralized event monitoring
 - 🔎 Vulnerability analysis using Nmap, Wireshark and Kali Linux tools
 - 🧩 Implementation of ISO 27001
+- 🛡️ Configuration of firewalls and IDS/IPS to prevent unauthorized access
+- 🔬 Forensic analysis of compromised systems and detailed documentation of evidence
+- 📝 Development of incident response plans
+- 🔒 Implementation of DLP solutions to protect sensitive academic data

+## 🚀 Additional Projects

+### 🤖 AI-INTERVIEW
+*An interactive platform that automates technical interviews using artificial intelligence, analyzing text and voice responses in real-time*

+- 🧠 Developed an AI-based automated interview platform that analyzes text and voice responses in real-time
+- 🔒 Implemented secure mechanisms for managing sensitive user data and protecting API communications
+- 👁️ Integrated real-time emotion analysis systems through computer vision, with a focus on privacy
+- 🛡️ Modular architecture with emphasis on end-to-end security and protection against XSS/CSRF attacks
+- 💻 **Tech Stack**: JavaScript-React, Node.js, MongoDB, JWT, WebRTC, OpenAI API, TailwindCSS

 ## 📚 Certifications